-We have lost Nelson Mandela, unequaled patron saint of equality, peace, and human rights.
-But while the body might be gone, the spirit remains forever with us — a spirit that not only changed political history, but also tirelessly elevated humanity into a higher version of itself.
+We may have lost Nelson Mandela, unequaled patron saint of equality, peace, and human rights, but his spirit remains forever with us — a spirit that not only changed political history, but also tirelessly elevated humanity into a higher version of itself.

 In his inauguration speech, delivered on May 10, 1994, and available below in its entirety, Madiba addresses the end of apartheid in words at once timeless and timely, ringing with soul-stirring resonance today in the wake of the end of DOMA and the dawn of marriage equality, which has been called “the civil rights issue of our day.”

 Out of the experience of an extraordinary human disaster that lasted too long, must be born a society of which all humanity will be proud.

 The time for the healing of the wounds has come.

 The moment to bridge the chasms that divide us has come.

 No one is born hating another person because of the colour of his skin, or his background, or his religion.
 People must learn to hate, and if they can learn to hate, they can be taught to love, for love comes more naturally to the human heart than its opposite.